cloudfoundry-incubator/kubecf/CONTRIBUTING.md

 ## Community

-You can chat with the core team on
+You can chat with the core team on Slack channel #kubecf-dev.

 ## Code of conduct